 When a local government puts up guarantee for a loan, the security is called local government guarantee.
-Local government guarantee is usually given to companies where the local government has an owning interest, e.g. local government housing companies, but associations and non-profit organizations can also obtain local government guarantee, the local government assumes the risk associated with the loan and this often involves an advantageous interest rate.
+Local government guarantee is usually given to companies where the local government has an owning interest, e.g. local government housing companies, but associations and non-profit organizations can also obtain local government guarantee as security.
+In the event of local government guarantee, the local government assumes the risk associated with the loan and this often involves an advantageous interest rate.
 Local government guarantee has become a more customary form of security.
 For more information about local government guarantee see SOU 2008:38.